teamclouday/MarkerAR/README.md

 4. Fit quadrilateral to the closed contour and get 4 corners
    Following the algorithm mentioned in Chapter 4
    (OpenCV uses Ramer–Douglas–Peucker algorithm, which is redundant for my case)

+5. Determine orientation by sampling near the corners

 ### Pose Estimation